Resources and Information for Parents

 High Frequency Sight Words are those most common and frequent words used in our everyday reading and writing.

-Research suggests that if a child can read just the first 12 sight words they can read 1/4 of all reading.
-In fact, according to Robert Hillerich, "Just three words I, and, the account for ten percent of all words in printed English."
-If children can read the first 100 they can read approximately 50% of all general texts and if they can read the first 300 words they can read 65% Therefore it is crucial that they learn these words.
-However these words are often difficult to learn because many of them tend to be abstract so you can’t use a picture clue to help them and often they can’t be sounded out either.
+If children can read the first 100 high frequency words they can read approximately 50% of all general texts and if they can read the first 300 words they can read 65% Therefore it is crucial that they learn these words.
+However these words are often difficult to learn because many of them tend to be abstract so they cannot visualise a picture clue to support them whilst sounding out the word.
 For example: the, and, could.
-Therefore they have to be presented in different ways and reinforced and repeated regularly.
-Therefore below I have provided information about how to teach your child to read the sight words and lots of games to play to help them retain them.
-I have also provided flashcards for the first 300 sight (see Teacher Resources page).
+TTherefore below I have provided a link with information I provide to teachers with ideas to support you at home.

-PDF file High Frequency Word Games for Parents
+PDF file High Frequency Words

 Children with Additional Needs